disdi/librecar-wiki/src/title-page.md

  ![Zonal Architecture](zone-arch.png)

-LibreCar Control is a automotive exploration tool that can emulate conenctions inside an automotive vehicle talking between different protocols and buses.
+LibreCar Control is a automotive exploration tool that can emulate connections inside an automotive vehicle talking between different protocols and buses.

 It can be used to: